Luis7orres/C_salexigens_FUR_direct_regulon/README.md

 # TMF_LuisTorres
+Code used for ChIP-Seq analysis of Fur1 and Fur2 mutants during master thesis.
-Code used for: Iron homeostasis and osmoadaptation: identification of the direct regulon of Fur metalloregulators in Chromohalobacter salexigens
+Iron homeostasis and osmoadaptation: identification of the direct regulon of Fur metalloregulators in Chromohalobacter salexigens